 The lab analyses show that blood and urine from you and your study group contain a diverse range of industrial chemicals, including plasticizers, flame retardants, Teflon chemicals, and heavy metals.
-Your samples contained 43 of the 84 chemicals for which we tested, including some chemicals that our literature survey suggests have never before been tested in the U.S. population.
+Your samples contained 37 of the 84 chemicals for which we tested.
 Before reviewing your test results, please note the four facts below that all body burden tests reveal.